 - Garnish with fresh chopped parsley, if desired.

 - To Make Ahead: After cooking the brisket, open the foil to vent and let the brisket slowly return to room temperature.
-Switch the brisket and sauce to a ceramic or glass dish (aluminum from the roasting pan can react with the vinegar in the sauce, which can cause an off taste if left to sit).
+Switch the brisket and sauce to a ceramic or glass dish.
 Cover with plastic wrap and place in the refrigerator.
 Let the brisket chill overnight, or up to two days.
 You can also freeze the brisket up to a week ahead if you prefer.
 1-2 hours before serving, remove the brisket from the refrigerator and preheat your oven to 350 degrees F. The fat in the sauce will have risen to the top, turned white, and solidified.
 Use a spoon to scoop the fat bits out of the sauce and discard.
 Take the brisket out of the dish and brush any excess sauce back into the dish.
 Place brisket on a cutting board, fat-side up.
 Slice the meat cold—first cut the fat cap off the brisket, then cut the brisket in thin slices against the grain.
 Return the sliced meat to the dish and spoon sauce over it, making sure to spoon a little sauce between each slice.
 Cover the dish with foil and place it in the oven.
 Let the brisket roast for 45-60 minutes till heated through.
 You can cook it even longer to let it become more tender, if you wish.
 Serve with hot sauce and softened veggies.
 You can also blend the veggies into the sauce to thicken it, if you prefer.